Arthur Moore (Grimsby MP): Life

 He was said to have been born in Monaghan, about 1666.
 An adventurer, his background was said to have been in service.

 Moore studied trade questions, made money rapidly, and at the 1695 English general election was returned to parliament Member of Parliament for Great Grimsby, in Lincolnshire.
 At the election of February 1700-1 general bribery prevailed there, and although Moore petitioned against the members returned he did not claim the seat, and bribery was proved in his interest.
 With the exception of that short parliament, he represented the borough from 1695 to 1715, and he was again elected at a by-election on 11 February 1721.
 At the 1722 British general election he was defeated at Grimsby and petitioned, but withdrew his claim next month.
 He had a house in Grimsby, and was high steward of the borough from 1714 to 1730.

 Moore's name appeared in 1702 among the managers of the "united trade to the East Indies".
 He was a director of the South Sea Company, and was appointed comptroller of the army accounts in 1704.
 It was reported on 15 April 1701 that he was about to be added to George, Prince of Denmark's council on admiralty affairs.
 On 30 September 1710 he was made one of the lords commissioners of trade and plantations; he held this post during the remainder of the reign.

 During the last years of Queen Anne he showed great skill in parliament, and was deemed highly capable.
 His brother Thomas Moore was made paymaster of the land forces abroad in August 1713.
 Moore mediated between Robert Harley, 1st Earl of Oxford and Henry St John, 1st Viscount Bolingbroke in their quarrels, but threw in his lot with the latter.
 In later years he supported Robert Walpole.

 The articles of the treaties with France and Spain (1712) which related to commerce were mainly drawn up by Moore.
-He was responsible for free trade clauses, eventually cancelled.
-They brought him hostility from Whigs in the City of London.
+He was responsible for free trade clauses, eventually cancelled, and he proposed the French commerce bill to the Commons in May 1713.
+This brought him hostility from Whigs in the City of London.
 A Whig attack on Bolingbroke through Moore, corruption and the treaties backfired on Robert Monckton and Harley when he brought it up.